Run Nodinite with Docker Compose (Experimental POC)

 Roadmap Direction

-The target direction is to package Docker deployment as a configuration-file-driven install flow, where the suitable installer ZIP is retrieved from the Nodinite Portal, similar to other install tracks.
+The target direction is to package Docker Compose deployment as a configuration-file-driven install flow, where the suitable installer ZIP is retrieved from the Nodinite Portal, similar to other install tracks.

 Planned evolution includes:

-- Configuration-file-based install experience.
+- Continuous improvements to configuration-file-based install experience.

-- Installer retrieval ZIP from Nodinite Portal.
+- Customer-specific runtime ZIP content from Nodinite Portal.

 Note